Camera algorithms

 RAW LOW-LIGHT FILTER (MFNR)

-• MMS Low-light filter runs in Bayer (RAW) domain, utilizing maximum information which would get contaminated and lost while passing through the ISP processing pipe.
+• The MMS low-light filter runs in the Bayer (RAW) domain, utilizing maximum information that would get contaminated and lost while passing through the ISP processing pipe.

-• MMS Low-light filter can work as single- or multi-frame, single- or multi- scale or combined filter to cover wide range of customer and capture conditions requirements regarding quality-versus-processing time.
+• MMS low-light filter can work as a single- or multi-frame, single- or multi-scale, or combined filter to cover a wide range of customers and capture conditions requirements regarding quality versus processing time.

 • Produced RAW output is passed through the ISP, allowing processing with all built-in features.